Alice Pike Barney: Early life

 Barney's father Samuel Napthali Pike, who had made his fortune as the distiller of Magnolia brand whiskey, was a patron of the arts in Cincinnati, Ohio, where he built Pike's Opera House.
 His father was a German Jew, and his mother a Dutch Christian.
 Alice Pike Barney's mother was of French descent.
 After the family moved to New York City in 1866, he built what would become the Grand Opera House at Twenty-Third Street and Eighth Avenue.
 Barney was the youngest of four children and the only one who fully shared her father's cultural interests; as a child she showed talent as a singer and pianist.

 At 17 she became engaged to the explorer Henry Morton Stanley.
 Alice's mother considered the match unsuitable due to the age difference – she was 17, he 33 – and insisted that they wait to marry.
-While he was away on a three-year expedition in Africa (he named the boat in which he circled Lake Victoria The Lady Alice), she instead married Albert Clifford Barney, son of a wealthy manufacturer of railway cars in Dayton, Ohio.
+While he was away on a three-year expedition in Africa (he named the boat in which he circled Lake Victoria The Lady Alice), she instead married Albert Clifford Barney, son of the wealthy Eliam Eliakim Barney, a manufacturer of railway cars, Barney and Smith Car Company, in Dayton, Ohio.

 In 1882 Barney and her family spent the summer at New York City's Long Beach Hotel, where Oscar Wilde happened to be speaking on his American lecture tour.
 Wilde spent the day with Alice and her daughter Natalie on the beach; their conversation changed the course of Alice's life, inspiring her to pursue art seriously despite her husband's disapproval.